ThatQuiz Test Library Take this test now

 C) Call his superior office for the prompt decision.

-D) Stop the parade to allow the ambulance to cross the street
+D) Follow the order not to allow any vehicle to cross the route

 • 20.
 It has been observed that the intersection of Lacson and Dimasalang has more traffic accidents than any other area in your jurisdiction, the traffic law enforcement officer assigned in that area should be advised to: